gunjanghate/git-genie/README.md

 - Can implement **last-used branch suggestion** for faster workflow.
 - Optional integration with other AI models for commit suggestions.
 - Ability to include commit templates for faster conventional commit adherence.
-- Extend CLI with commands like `git-butler status`, `git-butler log`, etc.
+- Extend CLI with commands like `git-genie status`, `git-genie log`, etc.
 - Add support for conventional commit scopes validation.
 - Implement configuration file for default settings.
 - Add git hooks integration for automated workflows.

 ---

-This document captures the current state of **Git Butler CLI**, including all features, functionality, CLI behavior, project structure, and comprehensive usage examples.
+This document captures the current state of **Git genie CLI**, including all features, functionality, CLI behavior, project structure, and comprehensive usage examples.
 It serves as a complete reference for users and developers working with or extending the tool.